-Negative human-coyote interactions, based on coyote response to humans, are predicted to be significantly more likely during the pup-rearing season, relative to the dispersal or breeding seasons (Figure 8).
-The human perception of coyotes was slightly, but not significantly, more likely negative during the dispersal season (Figure 8).
-Based on coyote response to humans, there was an almost significantly higher log odds likelihood of a negative interaction during daylight hours, although the human perception was more likely positive during the day but with low significance (Figure 8).
-The percentage of monthly reports featuring bold or aggressive coyote responses was highest during spring and summer months that coincide with the coyote pup-rearing season, while the percentage of negative human perceptions did not vary among months (Figure 9).
-Poisson model outputs indicated that bold or aggressive reports have increased significantly since data collection started in 2010 (Table 5); the number of reports expressing negative human perceptions has decreased over time (Table 6).
+Analysis of season revealed that coyote responses to people were bolder during the pup-rearing season, relative to the dispersal or breeding seasons (Figure 8).
+Conversely, the human perception of coyotes was slightly, but not significantly, more likely to be negative during the dispersal season (Figure 8).
+Analysis diel patterns showed that coyotes tended to exhibit bolder responses during the day, when human perceptions were more likely to be positive (OV = 1; Figure 8), but 99% confidence intervals for both relationships included zero. higher log odds likelihood of a negative interaction during daylight hours, although the human perception was more likely positive during the day but with low significance (Figure 8).
+The percentage of monthly reports describing bold or aggressive coyote responses was highest during the pup-rearing season, while the percentage of negative human perceptions did not vary among months (Figure 9).
+Poisson model outputs indicated that bold or aggressive reports have increased significantly since data collection started in 2010 (Table 5), but the number of reports expressing negative human perceptions has decreased over time (Table 6).

 Contextual variables were important predictors of both the coyote response to humans and human perceptions (Figure 10).
 The presence or mention of cats, dogs, children or multiple vulnerable individuals significantly increased the likelihood of more conflict-indicative coyote responses to humans, which was paralleled by a similarly significant rise in negative perceptions when any of the vulnerable individual groups were mentioned.
 Of the human activity categories, negative responses of coyotes were more likely while walking and less likely while cycling, driving or in the home or yard.
 Human perceptions were significantly less negative when cycling or driving.
 For the number of coyotes, both indicators of conflict were significantly lower when reporters mentioned seeing only one coyote.
 When coyote health was indicated the coyote response to humans was significantly less indicative of conflict.
 When coyotes were identified as healthy humans perceived them more positively, but apparent poor health had no effect on human perceptions.